Master in Computational science

 Studying Computational Science in Amsterdam

-The University of Amsterdam and the VU University Amsterdam offer the programme jointly.
-You will study at the Science Park Amsterdam and the VU University Campus.
+The University of Amsterdam and the Vrije Universiteit Amsterdam offer the programme jointly.
+You will study at the Science Park Amsterdam and the VU Amsterdam Campus.
 Together with several leading scientific institutes at the Science Park - such as the National Research Institute for Mathematics and Computer Science in the Netherlands (CWI) - we have teamed up to create this programme.
 This gives you unique opportunities for conducting your graduation research.